evansmwendwa/oauth2-proxy/README.md

 #### Authenticated Response

-All Authenticated responses from wither `/login` or `/refresh` will return the following type of response.
+All Authenticated responses from either `/login` or `/refresh` will return the following type of response.

 ```json
 {